SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/04-SQL-Injection.md

 WHERE username = 'example_user' AND password = '12345';
 ```

-Of course, we don't save our passwords raw, we are hashing them with hashing algorithms,
+Of course, we do not save our passwords raw, we are hashing them with hashing algorithms,

 but we will talk about it further in our lessons.